MAVLink XML File Schema / Format

 - Nested

-: The minor version number for the release, as included in the HEARTBEATmavlink_version
+version: The minor version number for the release, as included in the [HEARTBEAT](../messages/common.md#HEARTBEAT message)mavlink_versionfield.- For dialects that

 - For dialects that